When researching MBA programs and structuring your resume, you may have some questions about MBA work experience.

 Different Schools, Different Values

-Different programs have different values, and you should make sure that those particular values are visible through your work experience.
+Different programs have different values, and you should ensure that your work experience reflects those particular values.

 For example, Kellogg School of Management outlines specific qualities that it looks for in MBA applications, including students who “can motivate a team to drive impact, are not afraid to question the status quo and seek the non-obvious solutions, [and] approach business problems with a mix of intellect, energy, and creativity.”

-If applying to Kellogg, you would want to make sure that these qualities are evident when you are discussing your work experiences.
+If you are applying to Kellogg, you should make sure that these qualities are evident when discussing your work experiences.

-Suppose you are unable to demonstrate your target school’s qualities through your professional background.
+Suppose you cannot demonstrate your target school’s qualities through your professional background.
 In that case, you may want to consider a more fitting school or gather experience that provides the necessary qualities and skills.

 Quality Over Quantity

-Don’t worry about not having an abundance of experiences or professional positions to discuss in your application.
+Don’t worry about not having many experiences or professional positions to discuss in your application.
 The key is to make sure you can draw from those few experiences and exhibit the skills you gained, the lessons you learned, and the successes you brought to your industry or organization.

 FAQs

-It’s best to include around three to five years of work experience on your MBA application.
-However, the “best” kind of experience is any work that can portray your growth and capabilities.
+Including around three to five years of work experience on your MBA application is best.
+However, the “best” experience is any work that can portray your growth and capabilities.

 Generally, military service can count as work experience in the MBA application.
-If you plan to include this in your application, be sure to highlight any leadership roles you held or communication and teamwork skills that you gained during your time in the military.
+If you plan to include this in your application, highlight any leadership roles you held or communication and teamwork skills you gained during your time in the military.

 Most MBA programs require a minimum of two years of professional experience.
-While there are students with no post-graduate work experience who gain acceptance to top MBA programs, this is a very small percentage of admittees.
-It’s best to gather at least 2 years of work experience before applying to an MBA program.
+While some students with no post-graduate work experience gain acceptance to top MBA programs, this is a very small percentage of admittees.
+It’s best to gather at least two years of work experience before applying to an MBA program.

-Most MBA students are about 27 or 28 years old on average at top business schools.
-However, there is not a specific age requirement for MBA applicants.
+At top business schools, most MBA students are about 27 or 28 years old on average.
+However, there is no specific age requirement for MBA applicants.

-Unless you are newly graduated or applying to a deferred MBA program, you probably should not include work experience from your undergraduate years in your application. , Ty to focus on your post-graduate positions unless you had a particularly impactful opportunity in undergrad.
+Unless you are newly graduated or applying to a deferred MBA program, you should probably not include work experience from your undergraduate years in your application.
+Instead, focus on your postgraduate positions unless you had a particularly impactful opportunity in undergrad.

-The average MBA student at the top business schools has 4-5 years of experience.
-However, there is generally no set maximum work experience limit for traditional MBA applicants.
+The average MBA student at the top business schools has four to five years of experience.
+However, traditional MBA applicants generally do not have a set maximum work experience limit.

 Conclusion